TereBts/py_study_tracker/README.md

 **Setup Process**
     1. Installed and configured django-allauth and added it to INSTALLED_APPS.
     .
 Added allauth.account.middleware.AccountMiddleware and updated the AUTHENTICATION_BACKENDS.

     3. Defined key settings for authentication flow, including LOGIN_REDIRECT_URL, LOGOUT_REDIRECT_URL, and SITE_ID.

     4. Updated the TEMPLATES configuration to include 'django.template.context_processors.request'.

     5. Added Allauth’s URL patterns under /accounts/ in the main urls.py.

     6. Configured the Sites framework in Django admin for both local and deployed environments.

     7. Created a @login_required tracker view and set up conditional navigation to display login/logout links dynamically.

-Issues Encountered and Solutions
-    * Syntax error in env.py: Initially caused by incorrect string quoting in the SECRET_KEY definition.
-Fixed by enclosing the entire key in matching quotes.
-    * Missing middleware: Allauth required AccountMiddleware, which caused an ImproperlyConfigured error until added to MIDDLEWARE.
-    * URL name mismatch: Early redirects failed with NoReverseMatch because LOGIN_REDIRECT_URL pointed to a non-existent route.
-Fixed by adding a valid URL name (my_tracker).
-    * Server Error (500): Resolved by setting DEBUG = True during development to expose the actual error and correcting redirect settings.
-    * Site configuration: The default site record was missing after deployment to Heroku.
-Fixed by adding a new entry in the Django admin under “Sites” with the correct Heroku domain.
-After resolving these issues, authentication worked smoothly for:
-    * Signup, login, logout, and password reset.
-    * Redirecting users appropriately after login.
-    * Restricting access to logged-in areas using the @login_required decorator.

 ### Installing and Using Bootstrap in the Project
 Bootstrap was integrated into the StudyStar project to provide a responsive grid system, consistent design components, and accessible form styling with minimal custom CSS.